davidderus/asana_changes_logger/README.md

 # Asana Changes Logger

-Output your **Asana** changes for a given time in an external file.
+Output your **Asana** changes for a given time to an external file.

 ## Usage